LBHackney-IT/lbh-frontend/docs/components/map.md

 ```scss
 @import "../node_modules/leaflet/dist/leaflet.css";
 ```
-Please email us at gis@hackney.gov.uk in order to get the OS basemap token for your project.
+Please email us at gis@hackney.gov.uk to get the OS basemap token and the addresses proxy url for your project.

 ### HTML